cavineers/Vision2021/README.md

 # 2021_ObjectDetection_Vision
 2021 FIRST FRC Galactic Search Mission Vision Code.
-This code will be able to run real time object detection for the playing field using a RPI (4) and TensorFlow Lite.
-All the resources and vision code shall be updated as more information becomes available.
+This code will be able to run real time object detection for the playing field using an Nvidia Jetson Nano and YOLOv5.

 # YOLOv5 Object Detection Information / Docs
 YOLOv5 is an AI object detection library used for real time object detection.